Rob Forsyth

 VE80.7.1

-This event, commemorating the end of war in Europe 80 years ago on 8 May 1945, was blessed with dry, albeit cold, weather and the bonus of the noisy Market Place bin collections having being completed before the Flag raising ceremony began at 10.00.
+The event was blessed with dry, albeit cold, weather and the bonus of the noisy Market Place bin collections having being completed before the Flag raising ceremony began at 10.00.
 Primary School Year 6 pupils played a leading role in hoisting The Union Flag and singing of the National Anthem accompanied by members of Deddington Brass.
 A copy of the programme for the ceremonies can be found HERE

 VE80.3.